javajon/katacoda-solver/roadmap.md

 ## Near term feature goals and issues

-- Container image for solver
-- More archetypes for `solver create`, currently just Linux, but `basic` should be next.
+- More archetypes for `solver create`, currently just `linux`, `basic` may be next.
-- OSX and Windows native binary on the release page
 - Test command line for oddball values, eg. solver all when solutions not decrypted.
 - Enhance help descriptions for each command
 - Add more unit testing
 - Add .cypress tests to archetypes
+- OSX and Windows native binary on the release page

 The current commands for Solver are marked with their implementation and testing status: